Childhood Rhabdomyosarcoma Treatment (PDQ®)

 - The tumor is larger than 5 centimeters and cancer may have spread to nearby lymph nodes.

 Cancer was found only in the place where it started and it was completely removed by surgery.
 Tissue was taken from the edges of where the tumor was removed.
-The tissue was checked under a microscope by a pathologist and no cancer cells were seen.
+The tissue was checked under a microscope by a pathologist and no cancer cells were found.

 Group II is divided into groups IIA, IIB, and IIC.